them-es/i-dont-like-spam/readme.txt

 3. Add a list of bad words, phrases or weblinks that should prevent form submissions to the [Comment Blocklist](https://codex.wordpress.org/Combating_Comment_Spam#Comment_Blacklist).

 == Changelog ==

+= 1.2.7 =
+* Tested up to WordPress 6.6
+* The Caldera Forms plugin has been closed by the developers - add a deprecated notice to the code

 = 1.2.6 =
 * Code quality